 Koh Mook (Emerald Cave)

 The Emerald Cave has emerald green waters at its rocky entrance at Koh Mook.
 After taking a short swim into the pitch black cave (we saw others go through in small rafts, too), it opens up to a secluded beach completely surrounded by cliffs shooting straight towards the sky with sunshine streaming down.
-The beach and small lagoon is actually inside the island!
+The beach and small lagoon are actually inside the island!
 This is accessible from Koh Lanta Yai, Koh Phi Phi Don, and Phuket.

 The wow factor of this island is the walkable sandbars that become exposed during low tide.
 These sand strips connect Koh Tup with a small island called Koh Mor as well as a larger island called Chicken Island and create a natural separation in the sea.
 A word of caution: wear water shoes because the sandbar is full of tiny sharp shells that make it uncomfortable to walk barefoot!